EXCLUSIVE-Crisis-hit Sri Lanka seeks further $1 bln credit line from India -sources

 The finance and foreign ministries of Sri Lanka, as well as India's foreign ministry, did not immediately respond to requests seeking comment.

+India's support for the roiled Sri Lankan economy comes after previous administrations led by the powerful Rajapaksa family drew the island nation closer to China during the past decade, leading to unease in New Delhi.

-Sri Lankan Finance Minister Basil Rajapaksa signed the earlier credit line of $1 billion this month in the Indian capital of New Delhi to help pay for critical imports
+Sri Lanka-India ties have improved in recent months, and Sri Lankan Finance Minister Basil Rajapaksa travelled to New Delhi in March to sign the earlier credit line of $1 billion to help pay for critical imports.

-Indian Foreign Minister Subrahmanyam Jaishankar met Rajapaksa on Monday after arriving in the Sri Lankan capital of Colombo late the previous day.

-"Discussed the economic situation and India's supportive response," Jaishankar said on Twitter, with a photograph of the two officials next to each other.
+In Sri Lanka's main city of Colombo for talks, Indian Foreign Minister Subrahmanyam Jaishankar met the finance minister and his brother, President Gotabaya Rajapaksa, on Monday.

+"Reviewed various dimensions of our close neighbourly relationship," Jaishankar said in a tweet after meeting the president.
+"Assured him of India's continued cooperation and understanding."

 In addition to the credit lines, India extended a $400-million currency swap and a $500-million credit line for fuel purchases to Sri Lanka earlier this year.